Turquoise reefs, remote retreats and private hideaways, these places will sweep you off your feet (the plus one is up to you).

 Nimbo Fork Lodge, Killimicat

-On a hill overlooking the juncture of the Tumut River and Nimbo Creek – equidistant from Tumut and Gundagai – this property (pictured top) comprises six weatherboard cottages, each with a river-view ensuite bathroom and rear terrace, as well as six rooms with ensuites in the main lodge.
-The in-house restaurant’s farm-to-table ethos makes much of Riverina and Snowy Valley produce, the wine list includes top drops by regional faves Simão & Co. and Nick Spencer Wines and gourmet picnic baskets are available.
+On a hill overlooking the juncture of the Tumut River and Nimbo Creek – equidistant from Tumut and Gundagai – this property (pictured top) comprises six weatherboard cottages, each with a river-view ensuite bathroom and rear terrace, as well as four rooms with ensuites in the main lodge.
+The in-house restaurant’s farm-to-table ethos, under the eye of the Three Blue Ducks team, makes much of Riverina and Snowy Valley produce, the wine list includes top drops by regional faves Simão & Co. and Nick Spencer Wines.
 Follow the river on foot, borrow a bike and map the wider landscape or go horseriding in the foothills of the Snowy Mountains.

 Spicers Guesthouse, Hunter Valley

-Wander among the vines at this Hunter Valley stalwart, which recently reopened following a $30-million upgrade.
-Warm and welcoming with a low-key luxe aesthetic, this property has 45 rooms (plus a self-contained four-bedroom cottage) decorated in neutral tones, each featuring a king-sized bed and ensuite with rainfall shower.
-Opt for the Avido (Italian for “greedy”) menu at in-house restaurant Éremo and let executive chef Cameron Matthews spoil you with an always-changing selection of modern Italian dishes, from saltimbocca to zabaglione.
+Warm and welcoming with a low-key luxe aesthetic, this Hunter Valley stalwart has 45 rooms (plus a self-contained four-bedroom cottage) decorated in neutral tones, each featuring a king-sized bed and ensuite with rainfall shower.
+Opt for the Avido (Italian for “greedy”) menu at in-house restaurant Éremo and let executive chef Cameron Matthews spoil you with an always-changing selection of modern Italian dishes, from fresh spaghetti to minestrone.
 As you would expect from a property smack dab in the middle of Australia’s oldest continuous wine region, there’s a wall of the valley’s finest drops for you and your partner to work through while relaxing by the open fireplace in the guest lounge or bar.

 Barrenjoey House, Palm Beach

 Palm Beach’s only guesthouse impresses with seven light-filled ensuite rooms upstairs and a restaurant at street level bedecked with palms, coral and seashell mirrors, all housed in a 1923 heritage-listed building that looks out to Pittwater.
 Unwind with complimentary champagne in the guest lounge or garden terrace then head downstairs to the restaurant for coastal staples such as kingfish ceviche or the extremely good beer-battered flathead with extra-thick chips.
-A special occasion might even call for caviar and blinis (or be bold and order the lobster flatbread with bechamel and fresh herbs).
 The property is airy and appealing, punctuated with pops of colour from the tropical prints adorning cushions and pendant lampshades.
 Afterwards, a walk along the beach made famous by Home and Away is virtually compulsory.

 Situated on the Esplanade, Quay Perth looks out on the $2.6-billion waterfront precinct of Elizabeth Quay.
 The 80 rooms are sleek and minimalist, decorated in a neutral palette of blond wood and pale- grey slate with black accents.
 Best for couples are the Elizabeth Quay Luxury Studios on the upper levels, with window-seat views of the Quay and Swan River.
 Rooftop HQ Bar + Kitchen goes mod on traditional Chinese cuisine in an industrial-chic setting that mixes exposed brick with reclaimed wood and tan-leather seating.
 All-day lobby café Community at Quay serves Margaret River Roasters coffee and baked goods from Maison St Honore.
 Glide down the Swan on a gondola cruise, which departs only a short walk from the hotel.